Sarah Weddington: Career

 McCorvey, the lead plaintiff, claimed at the time that she had been raped, although she later recanted that claim and said she had wanted an abortion for economic reasons.
 During the course of the Roe v.
 Wade litigation, she gave birth and put the baby up for adoption.
 Rape was never an issue in the litigation or in the Supreme Court decision.
 In a 1993 speech at the Institute for Educational Ethics in Oklahoma, Weddington discussed how she presented McCorvey during the lawsuit: “My conduct may not have been totally ethical.
 But I did it for what I thought were good reasons."
 In a 2018 interview with Time, she said McCorvey was "a changeable person", adding "the problem I had was trying to tell when she was telling the truth and when she wasn't. ...
 I was very careful in drafting the materials that were filed with the court to be sure I only put in things I was sure were accurate."

 In 1989, Weddington was portrayed by Amy Madigan in the television film Roe vs. Wade.
 In 1992, Weddington compiled her experiences with the case and interviews with the people involved into a book titled A Question of Choice.

 By the time Roe v.
-Wade was decided in January 1973, Weddington was elected to the Texas House of Representatives and subsequently reelected another two terms.
+Wade was decided in January 1973, Weddington was elected to the Texas House of Representatives and re-elected to another two terms.

 Weddington attended the historic 1977 National Women's Conference in Houston as a Texas delegate speaking on the resolution of women's reproductive freedom.

-In 1977, US President Jimmy Carter's administration chose Weddington to serve in the United States Department of Agriculture. and from 1978 to 1981 she served as his assistant.
+In 1977, US President Jimmy Carter's administration chose Weddington to serve in the United States Department of Agriculture, and from 1978 to 1981 she served as his assistant.

 From 1981 to 1990 she was a lecturer at Texas Woman's University.
 She was the founder of the Weddington Center.
 She also served as a speaker and adjunct professor at the University of Texas at Austin until 2012.

+In 2020, she was portrayed by actress Greer Grammer in the film Roe v.
+Wade, directed by Nick Loeb and Cathy Allyn.

 Personal life and death

 From 1968 to 1974, she was married to Ron Weddington.
-After her divorce, Sarah continued to live alone in Austin, Texas.
+After her divorce, Sarah lived alone in Austin, Texas.

 Weddington died at her home in Austin on December 26, 2021, at age 76, after a period of declining health.
 News outlets noted that her death occurred shortly after the U.S. Supreme Court heard oral arguments in Dobbs v.
 Jackson Women's Health Organization, a case reconsidering – and ultimately overturning – the Roe v.
 Wade decision.